SleepingFox8/AM-TravelBot/README.md

 travelBot = require ("AM-TravelBot/travelBot")
 ```

-Library functrions can be called like so:
+Library functions can be called like so:

 ```lua
 -- TravelBot nodeID of certain destination